W G Edwards Charitable Foundation

 Quick Stats

-- Decision Time: Quarterly meetings (6-12 weeks from deadline)
+- Decision Time: Quarterly meetings (typically 2-4 months from submission to payment)

 - Geographic Focus: UK-wide